In this article, I will introduce how to use STYLY to display your original avatar.

 - You can create the whole scene to show the story behind the character, using 3D objects, the landscape, and music.

 - You can use animations to show how cute or attractive the character is.

-- People can easily access your scene via web browser.
+- People can easily access your scene using a web browser.

-- For those who want to see more details, they can see the whole scene in VR.
+- For those who want to see more details, they can view the whole scene in VR.

-- You can add text to the scene description, so you can guide users to other websites such as booth, where you can sell your creations.
+- You can add text to the scene description, so you can guide users to other websites such as online selling platforms, where you can sell your creations.

-You sell your original models, but what merits do you feel by creating a avatar promotion page using STYLY?
+You sell your original models, but what merits do you feel by creating an avatar promotion page using STYLY?

 I feel that the largest merit is that I can show my avatars to people using any kind of device, VR, web browser, or even from smartphones.
 Another is that I can show my avatar using VRoid Hub, but I cannot set landscapes or backgrounds.
 I felt that being able to create a scene that matches my avatar is unique.

 How do you feel about STYLY after using it?

 It found it nice that I could use an original scene to match my avatar.
 For this model, I used a starry sky pattern for the hair and tights, it was an extraordinary concept.
 I tried to create a special scene that did not represent somewhere on earth.

 I was able to create a slightly dark yet shiny scene that matches my avatar very well.

 Can you explain the concepts you had in mind when creating this scene?

 I was inspired by ‘Sailor Moon’ and ‘Luminary Tears’ from BANDAI.